-The Junior Cert and Leaving Cert exams are underway.
-Here are the timetables for both and some of the most commonly asked questions about them.
+The Junior Cert written examinations will take place from Wednesday 3 June to Monday 15 June 2026, according to the official State Examinations Commission timetable.
+Here are the updated timetables and some of the most commonly asked questions about them.

 The best tutors available